Skip to Main Content Skip to Main Navigation Skip to Footer

 Now, the 46-year-old resident of Talmo, Georgia, has earned a bachelor's degree in the language he used as an active-duty enlisted man and later a government contractor.

-"Before my son started high school, I realized I finally had time to earn my degree," said Weed, whose son is 16 and daughter is 20 and a fellow UNG student.
+"Before my son started high school, I realized I finally had time to earn my degree," Weed said.
 "When I found out that UNG had an Arabic program, I thought it would be a great fit."

-"The running joke is I want to get my bachelor's degree before my daughter does," Weed said, adding that she aims to earn a Doctor of Physical Therapy degree.
+"The running joke is I want to get my bachelor's degree before my daughter does," Weed said.
 "I'm slow and like to take all kinds of classes, but I may finish before her."

 His deliberate pace has served him well.
 Weed won a Benjamin A. Gilman International Scholarship and was scheduled to participate in an immersive study abroad program in Jordan in summer 2021.
 But the COVID-19 pandemic shifted the in-person program to a virtual one.